 Sorry, but the plot is even more stupid than the last few movies.
 I know, this franchise had always had fantastical plots, but things just get more absurd than ever here.

-Aaron Cross is designed to be very different from Jason Bourne, so this guy is chatty – often annoyingly so – and prone to stupid question.
+Aaron Cross is designed to be very different from Jason Bourne, so this guy is chatty – often annoyingly so – and prone to stupid questions.
 He’d wonder aloud, as he and his buddy are in the middle of a heavy snowstorm, whether the strange sounds they are hearing are from a supply helicopter.
 When it is revealed that he lied about his IQ to join the army, why am I not surprised?
 Bad science is also even more pervasive than before – a simple plate over an implant embedded deep in your skin can immediately block all signals from that implant to a satellite, and you can aim and shoot a drone plane from the ground during a heavy snowstorm, but the people manning the plane can’t see you because of that same snowstorm.